It is an antacid that neutralizes and reduces acidity and indigestion by relieving stomach acid.

-This medicine is available in several forms: suspension, chewable tablets or swallow tablets.
+This medicine is available in suspension, chewable tablets, or swallow tablets.
 Ask your doctor or pharmacist to help you select the best product for you.

 This medication is usually well tolerated.

-It can cause loss of appetite, diarrhea or constipation .
-Tell your doctor if you develop: brown vomiting, dark urine, tarry stools.
+It can cause loss of appetite, diarrhea, or constipation.
+Tell your doctor if you develop: brown vomiting, dark urine, or tarry stools.
 If you notice other effects not mentioned above, contact your doctor immediately.